johnb-sage/Nebula-vsce/README.md

-# nebula README
+# Nebula Squad Snippets

-The Nebula extension provides a set of code snippets to help write high-quality solitions with less effort.
+The Nebula extension provides a set of code snippets to help write high-quality solutions with less effort.

 ## Features